dilqvl62/Bulldozer_price_prediction/README.md

 #### Call the show score function to see the scores of our model

+I expect this metrics to be worse because i only trained the model on 10000 samples.
 ![Screen Shot 2023-09-26 at 11 03 09 PM](https://github.com/dilqvl62/Bulldozer_price_prediction/assets/107519883/8a4c71ca-b842-4b42-ba17-cfefcab11162)